BBischof/Today_I_Learned/README.md

 ## Setting this up on your machine

-A few little steps to get things started.
+A few little steps to get things start:

+- create the directory for your factlets to live
+- edit your config file to be the name of the directory you like
+- make a git repo for things to live
+- add to your path for maximum convenience

 ## Further work